NASCAR at Chicagoland 2018: Start Time, Ticket Info, Lineup, TV Schedule, More

 Chicagoland Speedway hosts the next major event for the 2018 Monster Energy NASCAR Cup Series.

-Sunday, Martin Truex Jr. will lead the series into the Overton’s 400 after his triumph at Sonoma, giving him two victories over his last three outings and bringing him slightly closer to Kyle's Busch's four wins and the five belonging to Kevin Harvick.
+Sunday, Martin Truex Jr. will lead the series into the Overton's 400 after his triumph at Sonoma, giving him two victories over his past three outings and bringing him slightly closer to Kyle Busch's four wins and the five belonging to Kevin Harvick.

-On paper, Truex has to be the favorite to take down the checkered flag and tie Busch, as he's now seeking out his third consecutive win at this particular event.
-The rest of the series won't just let it happen though, especially not with other names starting to come on strong.
+Truex has to be the favorite to take down the checkered flag and tie Busch because he's seeking out his third consecutive win at this particular event.
+The rest of the series won't just let it happen, though—especially not with other names starting to come on strong.

-Before the drivers start getting going in the heat, here is everything to know about the upcoming event.

 Viewing Details